 Kids markers tend to collect in abundance because they get a new set for school each year.

 The maintenance plan moving forward is if a marker is dry, throw it out immediately, not back in the box. 😊

-Remember you can share your journey with me and others by using hashtag #MarchMicroMinimizing, and tag me on Facebook or Instagram using handle @suzannegouldenILC.
+Remember you can share your journey with me and others by using hashtag #MarchMicroMinimizing and tag me on Facebook and Instagram using handle @suzannegouldenILC.

 Here’s me talking about dried-out markers!